jkmin687/jkmin687.github.io/README.md

 <a href="https://www.linkedin.com/in/jkunm687" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A passionate and dedicated undergraduate at Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.
+It is a pleasure to meet you.
+I am a passionate and dedicated undergraduate at Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.

 ## Objective

-As a Computer Information Systems student graduating in Winter 2025, with hands-on experience in cloud risk assessment and a CompTIA Security+ certification, I am passionate about advancing cybersecurity.
-Through my internship with the GSU Cybersecuirty Services Team, I have developed skills in cloud security posture management, compliance frameworks, and risk mitigation strategies.
-I am eager to apply my proactive mindset and technical knowledge to contribute effectively to a cybersecurity team while continuing to grow professionally.
+I am a Computer Information Systems student graduating in Winter 2025 with a strong passion for building a career in cybersecurity.
+During my internship with the GSU Cybersecurity Services Team, I gained hands-on experience in cloud security, compliance frameworks, and risk assessment, which showed me how impactful this field can be in protecting organizations.
+Earning my CompTIA Security+ certification has further fueled my drive to grow into a well-rounded professional who can adapt to challenges and contribute meaningfully from day one.
+I am eager to join a cybersecurity team where I can put my skills to work, keep learning, and make a real difference in strengthening security.

 ## Skills